 Going into the winter months you’ll need to target encysted redworm, tapeworm and potentially bots for your horses too.

 - Between December and February we’ll send you a worm egg count and an EquiSal test to complete for your horse(s).
-Test for your horse; WHATEVER the result you’ll need to treat for encysted redworm but what with depends on the EquiSal result.
+Test your horse; WHATEVER the result you’ll need to treat for encysted redworm but what with depends on the EquiSal result.
 We have the use of either moxidectin (Equest and Equest Pramox) or a 5 day fenbendazole (Pancur Equine Guard).
 Praziquantel, available only via your vet, is for the specific treatment of tapeworm, The guide below outlines what chemical to use depending on your test results:

 - Positive worm count and EquiSal; Moxidectin and Praziquantel